-S e v e r a l figures from those early days who gave loyal service to the parish and the community have now gone to their eternal reward.
-We think of Jack Carney who acted as our loyal doorkeeper and of Pauline Padley our first parish secretary.
+The next 25 years were the age of Pope John Paul II (now saint) and as a community and as a parish we tried to follow the lead that he gave as we encouraged lay leadership at all levels in the parish.
+We also tried to reach out to the local community, and many people commented that they had never seen the Parish Hall so much used.
+And whether it was for think of Jack Carney who acted as our loyal doorkeeper and of Pauline Padley our first parish secretary.
 Both served so loyally for so many years without asking any reward.
 And there are so many others who are now with the Lord while their graves are in our cemetery.